An Open Letter to the American Zen Community

 An aspect of clergy sex abuse that mental-health professionals, experts in ethics, and the law agree on is that meaningful consent cannot exist within a relationship when one person holds great power and authority and the other is a member of a vulnerable or less powerful population.
 To be clear, this is not one person’s opinion, but a matter of basic ethics and law.

-Katagiri’s role as a confidential advisor in dokusan created an environment in which the students became even more vulnerable when they shared deeply personal information with him.
-His immense power in these relationships should have been used exclusively to support his students’ personal autonomy, never to exploit them for sexual favors or emotional caregiving.
+Katagiri’s role as a confidential advisor in dokusan (one-on-one meetings of teacher and student) created an environment in which the students became even more vulnerable when they shared deeply personal information with him.
+His immense power in these relationships should have been used exclusively to support his students’ personal autonomy, never to exploit their vulnerability for sexual favors or emotional caregiving.

 These one-on-one meetings are often where grooming begins in a priest/student relationship.
 The sense of intimacy can be manipulated to make the victim feel special.
 The teacher may tell the student that he admires her dedication to practice or her profound insights.
 He may recommend additional one-on-one meetings and reveal details of his own life so that the victim feels that she is his trusted confidant as well.